relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/machine_learning.md

    ![Machine Learning Rule](media/machine_learning/image-20210217170551927.png)

-> **NOTE:** If you are using Machine Learning results within Rule conditions, you want to make sure that your Machine Learning model has completed analyzing a document before the Rule begins to analyze it.
+If you are using Machine Learning results within Rule conditions, you want to make sure that your Machine Learning model has completed analyzing a document before the Rule begins to analyze it.
 You can set Rules to wait for a document to have Machine Learning results by updating the Saved Search for the `Normalized` setting within the `Rule Evaluation` Task.
+{: .info }

-##### Using Results to Remove Irrelevant Content (<u>Very Confident</u> in Accuracy)
+#### Using Results to Remove Irrelevant Content (<u>Very Confident</u> in Accuracy)

 Once you are very confident in your Machine Learning models that identify irrelevant content, you are ready to use those results to actually remove those documents from being analyzed for alerts.